-11. Priorities for 2024/25
+11. Priorities for 2025/26

-Priority areas of focus for 2024 / 25
+Priority areas of focus for 2025 / 26

-The priority areas of focus have been identified through performance analysis, local practice, learning from local reviews including the Childs lived experience and experience of practitioners and on national research.
+The priority areas of focus have been identified through performance analysis, local practice, learning from local reviews including the children's lived experiences, the experiences of practitioners and on national research.
+The priority areas of focus remain the same as 2024 to 2025, in order to build on the progress and impact made by further developing local arrangements and the quality of practice in these areas.

-Priority areas of focus Priority area of focus Lead partnership Governance Anticipated action and system change Embed the NEL SCP Neglect Strategy to respond to children at risk of and experiencing neglect, with a focus on the impact of the neglect training and tool Safeguarding Practice Thematic Strategic Group NEL SCPB Implement and oversee the impact and effectiveness of the Neglect Strategy delivery plan.
-Graded Care Profile 2 to be embedded and used consistently across North East Lincolnshire.
-This will be through clear pathways to improve uniformity in neglect cases across the partnership.
-The introduction of neglect champions across agencies to support a culture of consistency in cases where there are indicators of neglect.
-Multi-agency neglect training to continue to be delivered across partner agencies on indicators of neglect, the impact on children, roles and responsibilities of agencies.
-Hold a multi-agency thematic assurance event, led by an Independent Scrutiny Officer, to include case audit/review of child neglect cases.
+Priority areas Priority areas of focus Priority area of focus Lead partnership Governance Anticipated action and system change Embed the NEL SCP Neglect Strategy to respond to children at risk of and experiencing neglect, with a focus on the impact of the neglect training and tool Safeguarding Practice Thematic Strategic Group NEL SCPB Implement and oversee the impact and effectiveness of the Neglect Strategy delivery plan The use of neglect screening tool and wider neglect toolkit to be embedded and used consistently across NEL.
+This will be through clear pathways to improve uniformity in neglect cases across the partnership The introduction of a local championing approach to support a culture of consistency in cases where there are indicators of neglect Multi-agency neglect training to continue to be delivered across partner agencies on indicators of neglect, the impact on children, roles and responsibilities of agencies Hold a multi-agency thematic assurance event, led by an Independent Scrutiny Officer, to include case audit/review of child neglect cases Raise community awareness and engagement, underpinned by the creation of a communications plan to develop and deliver internal and external communications on neglect